 - "Dark Lady" by Cher describes how the titular fortune teller "lit the candles one-by-one" before reading the future in her cards.

 - Bendy and the Ink Machine: At the end of Chapter 1, Henry stumbles upon a room with a pentagram on the floor and some candles.
 It's currently unknown what exactly these were used for, but it's strongly implied they were put together for some sort of dark ritual.

 - In Chrono Trigger, Magus's rite to summon Lavos involves a series of braziers burning blue flame surrounding his circle and the path leading to it.
 The flames light automatically as the heroic party approaches.

-- In The Elder Scrolls games, the Black Sacrament to contact the Night Mother to summon the Dark Brotherhood.
+- In The Elder Scrolls series, the Black Sacrament is a ritual prayer to the Night Mother to summon the Dark Brotherhood.
 It involves chanting the prayer within a candlelit circle while stabbing an effigy made of human body parts.

 - NetHack.
 You need a bell, the local Tome of Eldritch Lore, six candles and a candelabra to perform the rite that will grant access to the deepest dungeon levels where the Amulet of Yendor is.

 - Simon the Sorcerer: A ritual to banish two demons to Hell requires a double-square with 8 candles at each of the square's corners, a mouse, a human skull, and knowing the demons' true names.